 The 76th edition honours Austria and its musical heritage

 “From 19 to 29 September, Septembre Musical Montreux-Vevey will be opening a window on Austria, the birthplace of Bruckner, Haydn, Mozart, Schubert and Strauss – composers who knew how to celebrate beauty through their music,” says Mischa Damev, the director of Septembre Musical Montreux-Vevey.
 “We have called on a number of internationally renowned ensembles, including the Wiener Symphoniker, the Camerata Salzburg, the Wiener Sängerknaben and the Bruckner Orchester Linz.
 However, we are also welcoming exceptional young talents such as Julia Hagen and Emmanuel Tjeknavorian, and virtuosos who are equally at ease in other musical genres ranging from klezmer to typically Viennese Schrammelmusik.”
-The festival will take place in three iconic venues: the Auditorium Stravinski in Montreux, château de Chillon in Veytaux and the Hôtel des Trois Couronnes in Vevey.
+The festival will take place in four iconic venues: the Auditorium Stravinski in Montreux, château de Chillon in Veytaux, temple Saint-Martin and the Hôtel des Trois Couronnes in Vevey.